 Location: Hamilton Artists Inc., 155 James St. N, Hamilton

 Location: Hamilton Artists Inc.’s ArcelorMittal Dofasco Courtyard 155 James St. N, Hamilton

-Members of (F)NOR (Donna Akrey, Margaret Flood & Svava Thordis Juliusson) present a 2 hour performance entitled “EXHAUSTED”, 7:00 – 9:00 pm.
-Members of the collective will strike the iconic pose of the Le Déjeuner sur l’herbe by Manet.
-A tableau vivant will be taken and held as best they can.
-Props are custom made to help them maintain their pose – and left in their place when they become too tired to hold the pose and need to take a break.
+Members of (F)NOR undertake a durational performance where they enact a tableau vivant striking the iconic poses from the Le Déjeuner sur l’herbe by Manet.
+Props are custom made to help them maintain their positions – and left in their place when they become too tired to hold the pose and need to take a break.

 Richard Ibghy & Marilou Lemmens live in Durham-Sud, Canada.
 Most recently, their work was presented in solo exhibitions at Jane Lombard Gallery, New York (2017), the Owens Art Gallery, Sackville, Canada (2017), the International Studio & Curatorial Program, New York (2016), Esker Foundation Contemporary Art Gallery, Calgary (2016), Leonard & Bina Ellen Art Gallery, Montreal (2016), VOX, Montreal (2014), and Trinity Square Video, Toronto (2014).
 They have participated in a number of group exhibitions, including the XIII Bienal de Cuenca, Ecuador (2016), 14th Istanbul Biennial (2015), La Biennale de Montréal (2014), Manif d’art 7: Quebec City Biennial (2014) and 10th Sharjah Biennial (2011).